micmejia/bible-dump/AMPC/Luke/Luke 11.md

 Woe to you!
-For you are [^r]rebuilding _and_ repairing the tombs of the prophets, whom your fathers killed (destroyed).
+For you are rebuilding _and_ repairing the tombs of the prophets, whom your fathers killed (destroyed).